entando/entando-docs/vuepress/docs/next/tutorials/getting-started/eks-install.md

 ```
 Use `Ctrl+C` to exit the command.

-3. Once all the pods are in a running state, access the Entando App Builder at the following address `http://YOUR-HOST-NAME/app-builder`.
+3. Once all the pods are in a running state, access the Entando App Builder at the following address:
 ```
 http://YOUR-HOST-NAME/app-builder/
 ```